MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> Invalid URL</b></summary>

-* **Message**: Invoking a Teams chat via DeepLink to external contacts does not work on iOS.
+* **Message**: Invoking a Teams chat via DeepLink to external contacts doesn't work on iOS.

 * **Scenario**: The developer is trying to invoke a Teams chat with external contacts using DeepLink on iOS.
 The same operation works fine on other platforms like desktop but fails on iOS, returning an 'Invalid URL' error.